SEO Recap covering July 7, 2026: Search Console adds social and video platform reporting

 Source: Search Engine Journal

-• The article questions the trend of llms.txt and markdown pages, noting Cloudflare's February auto-markdown feature was largely about saving LLM token consumption.
+- The trend of llms.txt and markdown pages is questionable, since Cloudflare's February auto-markdown feature was largely about saving LLM token consumption.

-• The author argues AI agents crawl HTML easily and that user-behavior signals, which have always driven rankings, favor sites accessible to everyone.
+- AI agents crawl HTML easily, and user-behavior signals, which have always driven rankings, favor sites accessible to everyone.

 The Web's Emerging Machine-Readable Layer: OKF, ARD, and llms.txt